-Here's where Ohiopyle comes in!
-Ohiopyle State Park, located in South Western Pennsylvania, is a beautiful little town and state park built around the Youghiogheny River that has a diverse selection of spaces where you and your fiance can be married!
-From Cucumber falls to the riverside boulders, and even an overlook with views for miles over the forest, Ohiopyle is probably one of my favorite spaces for a wedding ceremony in Pennsylvania.
+Ohiopyle includes a sweet little town and state park built around the Youghiogheny River that has a diverse array of scenery for you and your fiancé to see throughout the day!
+From Cucumber falls to the riverside boulders, and even an overlook with views for miles over the forest, Ohiopyle is definitely a top destination for elopements in the Northeast US.

 So how easy is it to get married at Ohiopyle?
 You'd be surprised how simple it can be!
-Here are a few steps and ideas to make your intimate wedding the perfect, memorable day you deserve...
+Here are a few "to-do" items and ideas to make your intimate wedding the perfect, memorable day you deserve...

 All weddings at Ohiopyle require pre-approval from the PA State Parks, and I'm always happy to help guide my clients in the right direction to obtain this.
-The only cost from the park affiliated with an intimate ceremony (for example 10 people or less) is a $25 administrative fee.
+The only cost from the park affiliated with an intimate ceremony (for example 10 people or less) is an administrative fee around $30 (as of 2022).

 There are 2 ways you can go about having your wedding ceremony officiated.
 The first is by hiring an ordained officiant, local mayor, judge, or any other person who can legally officiate your wedding.
 There's usually a small cost affiliated with this depending on the person performing the ceremony.